DataBiosphere/data-browser/explorer/e2e/testReadme.md

 - Pagination (`anvil-pagination.spec.ts`)
   - Check that, on the first page, the back button is disabled and the forward button is enabled
     - Uses the "Donors" tab only
-  - Check that paginating forward on the donors tab keeps the currently displayed page number correct, and that on the last page the back button is enabled and the front page is enabled
+  - Check that paginating forward on the donors tab keeps the currently displayed page number correct, and that on the last page the back button is enabled and the forward button is enabled
     - Uses a filter to reduce the number of paginations necessary
     - Uses the "Donors" tab only
   - Check that paginating forwards by up to five pages changes the content on the first row of the table, and that paginating backwards causes that text to remain the same